Canon 850D vs Leica M8

 It is notable that the 850D offers wifi support, while the M8 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The 850D is a recent model that features in the current product line-up of Canon.
-In contrast, the M8 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M8 was succeeded by the Leica M9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 850D and M8 can be found, respectively, in the Canon 850D Manual (free pdf) or the online Leica M8 Manual.

 So what conclusions can be drawn?
 Is the Canon 850D better than the Leica M8 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.